 The number of directions in which traffic is moving may affect how you should execute a right turn.
 Different procedures should be followed on one-way and two-way streets, as detailed below:

 From a one-way street into a one-way street:

 If turning right from a one-way street into another one-way street, you should move into the furthest right lane as early as possible and remain there during the turn.
-In some cases, you may notice a lane marked “LANE USE CONTROL” accompanied with directional pavement markings.
+In some cases, you may notice a lane marked “LANE USE CONTROL” accompanied by directional pavement markings.
 This indicates that more than one lane may be used to turn right into that street.

 From a one-way street into a two-way street:

 Follow the same steps outlined above when turning right from a one-way street into a two-way street.
 Assume a position in the right-hand lane unless signs and pavement markings indicate that other lanes may be used.
 Choose a lane marked “RIGHT TURN ONLY” over one marked “STRAIGHT OR RIGHT TURN” whenever possible, to avoid holding up traffic moving straight over the intersection.